A Park to Explore

 XII World Forestry Congress Commemorative Garden

-the XII World Forestry Congress Commemorative Garden, which presents 28 emblematic tree species of Canada and the world
+The commemorative garden presents 28 emblematic tree species of Canada and the world.

 Louis-Hebert Orchard